BwithE/shelk/README.md

 Then we copy all the **_"filebeat conf files"_**  to ```/etc/filebeat/```

-FINALLY, we will injest an nmap scan into elastic to create dashboards in Kibana.
+FINALLY, we will injest an nmap scan into Elasticsearch to create dashboards in Kibana.

 # Hands on Keyboards:
 **_Create a local copy of the script._**